wso2/docs-choreo-dev/en/pe-docs/docs/db-and-services/message-brokers/configure-a-kafka-service.md

 ## Manage service users and access control lists

-Choreo-managed Kafka services use access control lists (ACLs) and user definitions to control access to topics.
+{{ product_name }}-managed Kafka services use access control lists (ACLs) and user definitions to control access to topics.
 You can manage users and ACL entries from the corresponding tabs on the Kafka service details page.

 ### Manage users

-To manage users for a Choreo-managed Kafka service, follow these steps:
+To manage users for a {{ product_name }}-managed Kafka service, follow these steps:

-1. Sign in to the [Choreo Console](https://console.choreo.dev).
+1. Sign in to the [{{ product_name }} Console](https://console.choreo.dev).
 2. In the header, click the **Organization** list.
 This opens the organization home page.
 3. In the left navigation menu, click **DB & Services** and then click **Message Brokers**.
 4. In the **Message Brokers** list, click the Kafka service for which you want to manage users.